2014 Request for Proposals

 - Applicant’s current CV (NIH biosketch style preferred)

-- Detailed budget (awards may not be used for salary or personnel, only research costs – see FAQ for details)
+- Detailed budget (award covers research costs only, and may not be used for the applicant’s salary – please consult FAQ for details)

 - Two letters of recommendation, which can be emailed separately or submitted with the online application.
 Letters should speak to the ability of the applicant to perform the proposed research, and the potential of the applicant to contribute to the field of Contemplative Science.

-Proposals are accepted between August 30 and September 27, 2013 and awardees are selected and announced in December 2013.
+Proposals are accepted between September 5 and October 8, 2014 and awardees are announced in December 2014.
 For more details, please email VarelaAwards@mindandlife.org with specific questions.